 Sometimes it can feel like bullying has become more and more prevalent in teens.
 Consistent torment by peers can take a toll on teens particularly in the way they view themselves or on their self-esteem.
 Studies show that teens who are repeatedly bullied have lower reports of self esteem and higher rates of depression and anxiety.
 However, parents can have an important role in decreasing the effect of bullying.
 One study from the University of Missouri says that if teens feel a sense of belonging, either with their family or peers, the less likely they will be a victim or even engage in bullying behaviors.

 Self Esteem and Bullying

 Another factor in how self-esteem is affected by bullying is a decrease in social and communication skills.
 As parents, it’s important to encourage these behaviors with specific praises focusing on behavior such as “Wow you did a really good job talking to your teacher today” or “I really like how good of a friend you are”.
-If your daughter is feeling down and being hard on herself, expressing out loud some positive traits that you see in her can be really helpful for combating negative self-talk.
+If your child is feeling down and being hard on herself, expressing out loud some positive traits that you see in their can be really helpful for combating negative self-talk.
 Keeping up a positive commentary of how much your child means to you can also be beneficial even if they don’t reciprocate.
 Remember, they always hear you even if they don’t show it.